All about backflow installation: Essential steps for plumbing safety

 This article discusses backflow installation, a crucial part of keeping our water supply safe...

 Backflow prevention is key to keeping our water supply safe.
 It stops dirty water from flowing backward into clean water pipes.
-Let's consider how these systems work and the different types available.

-Principles of Backflow Prevention
+Principles of backflow prevention

 Backflow occurs when water flows in the wrong direction, and it can be caused by changes in water pressure.
 A drop in pressure in the main supply can cause back-siphonage, which pulls water from homes or businesses back into the municipal water supply.